By John Pegram, Bristol Copwatch founder, and caseworker

 I was arrested on a PACE search in London by BTP following the “Another world is possible” march in September of 2019 to protest the election of Boris Johnson whilst also fighting Avon and Somerset Police via a Judicial Review of the High court’s decision not to see my appeal to get the malicious “assault PC” conviction overturned.

 This had followed a refusal to overturn the conviction in a crown court appeal the year before.
-The courts had ruled a verdict of “reckless contact.”
+The courts had ruled a verdict of “reckless conduct.”
 The case had become a civil matter and I was represented by Bindmans LLP.
 We won the JR and although the High court finally saw my appeal the wrongful conviction was upheld later that year.
 I’d made mistakes in the past but had never been convicted of something I hadn’t done.

 They also said my face covering meant I was “equipped for theft” or by police logic no doubt preparing to steal hubcaps.
 The police threatened to put me “on the floor.”
 They timed how long it took me to call them racist in the van on the way to Islington police station.